SplatSDF: Boosting SDF-NeRF via Architecture-Level Fusion with Gaussian Splats: SplatSDF

-\textbf{Weighted Fusion of per-Gaussian Embeddings} Inspired by the alpha blending in 3DGS~\cite{3DGS}, we propose a \emph{weighted blending strategy} to fuse the per-Gaussian embeddings $e_{g}(G)$ into a GS embedding $e_{gs}(\mathbf{x}, \mathcal{G})$ at each query point $\mathbf{x}$, as follows:
+\paragraph*{\textbf{Weighted Fusion of per-Gaussian Embeddings}} Inspired by the alpha blending in 3DGS~\cite{3DGS}, we propose a novel weighted blending strategy to fuse the per-Gaussian embeddings $e_{g}(G)$ into a GS embedding $e_{gs}(\mathbf{x}, \mathcal{G})$ at each query point $\mathbf{x}$, as: